Consonance is a secure web application that you sign in to, just like any website that you have an account on.

 Publishers who most benefit from using Consonance understand that their business needs a structured system.
 Here is a list of pre-conditions which lead publishers to implement Consonance.

-A desire to have their data all in one place, and their chores all automated – chores such as metadata dissemination, sales aggregation and royalty statement production.
+A desire to have their data all in one place, and their chores automated – chores such as metadata dissemination, sales aggregation and royalty statement production.

 A fear of a disaster – wrong data on Amazon, or late royalty statements, or stock that missed the author’s signing event – where poor data management causes embarrassment and lost sales.